 The helmet shown here is a safety product of the CASCO brand and is manufactured according to strict quality controls at our family-owned manufactory in Europe.
 Please use the helmet only for sports and areas of application that are approved according to the safety standard on the label inside the helmet and observe the regulations for your country.

 Please read the instructions for use carefully.
 Mishandling of the helmet can lead to serious injury or even to death.
 No longer use the helmet if you have the suspicion the helmet may be damaged, this is especially the case when the helmet was subjected to a blow.
 The helmet wearer is solely responsible for his actions.
 CASCO International GmbH takes no responsibility for any damage or injury caused by inappropriate use of the helmet.

 At least 8 years from the date of manufacture, when the product is handled properly.

 Helmet for bicycle, inlineskating and skateboard use.

-As an alternative there is an helmet with CPSC bicycle helmet standard (USA) available.
-The production of this variation is done according to ISO Norm.
+There is an alternative helmet with CPSC bicycle helmet standard (USA) available.
+The production of this variation is done according to the ISO Norm.